coperniccus/asl_recognition/readme.md

-# Helping Hand: A Python Hand Gesture Recognition System
+# Helping Hand: A Hand Gesture Recognition System using Python

 This project focuses on recognizing American Sign Language (ASL) alphabet gestures using machine learning and computer vision techniques.
-This project was originally developed in 2024 as part of our Introduction to Data Science course, but was only published to GitHub in 2025.
+This project was originally completed in 2024 as part of our Introduction to Data Science course, but was only published to GitHub in 2025.
 The repository serves as a backup and reference for future use.

 ## Features